Time scales and structures of wave interaction: Structures

-The fact that for any $s$-wave system the kinetic time scale is substantially longer than the resonance time scale can be understood in the following way: a wave system needs a long time to move from independently evolving \emph{finite resonance clusters} via non-resonant interactions to a homogeneous and almost stationary state, with energy distributed over \emph{an infinite number of modes}.
+The fact that for any $N$-wave system the kinetic time scale is substantially longer than the resonance time scale can be understood in the following way: a wave system needs a long time to move from independently evolving \emph{finite resonance clusters} via non-resonant interactions to a homogeneous and almost stationary state, with energy distributed over \emph{an infinite number of modes}.

-The structures and time scales which are known in wave interaction are shown in Table \ref{t:1}.
-To demonstrate the capabilities of our approach, in the next section we compute time scales and characteristic times for various water waves.

-\emph{Remark 2.} Both for resonance clusters and K-cascades, the small parameter $\e$ must be small enough to exclude nonlinear frequency shift; it is usually taken as $\e \sim 0.01$.
+\emph{Remark 2.} Both for resonance clusters and K-cascade, the small parameter $\e$ must be small enough to exclude nonlinear frequency shift; in water wave systems it is usually taken as $\e \sim 0.01$ .
 If the nonlinearity gets bigger, the dispersion relation becomes dependent on amplitudes yielding a nonlinear frequency shift, and neither q-class decomposition nor kinetic equation method can be used.
 No general methods are known for describing resonance clusters or K-cascades for nonlinear frequencies.

-\textbf{{4.
-Characteristic times for water waves.}}\\ As it is shown in Table \ref{t:1}, in any $s$-wave system with $s\ge 4$ a K-cascade is formed at a much slower time scale than a D-cascade.
-The only exception is a 3-wave system where a D-cascade and a K-cascade are formed at the same time scale $\sim 1/\e^2$.
-However, as the magnitudes of the small parameter $\e$ are different for these two cases ($\e_{res}\sim 10^{-2}$ and $\e_{MI}\sim 10^{-1}$), the characteristic time for formation of a D-cascade is still much shorter than the characteristic time for formation of 3-wave K-cascade.
+We now can answer the question, which effect, starting from zero initial conditions, will be observed first in an experiment with water wave interactions.
+The answer will depend mainly on the level of nonlinearity.

+Small level of nonlinearity ($\e \sim 0.01$): If the geometry of the experimental tank and (related to it) the dispersion function permit three wave resonances or near resonances, we will see 3-wave resonant clusters appearing at time scale $\sim \e^{-1}$.
+Kinetic WTT for this case predicts a K-cascade to take place at time scale $\sim \e^{-2}$, which means, that anything we are going to see at time scale $\sim \e^{-1}$ must be a resonant cluster.

+If there are no 3-wave interactions, again depending on the shape of the experimental tank and the dispersion function, 4-wave interactions have to be taken into account, leading to 4-wave resonant clusters taking place at time scale $\sim \e^{-2}$.
+The corresponding K-cascade by design has time scale $\sim \e^{-4}$, so again anything observed at time scale $\sim \e^{-2}$ has to be a resonant 4 wave cluster.

+Moderate level of nonlinearity ($\e \sim 0.1 \div 0.4$): independent of dispersion function and shape of experimental tank we are going to see a D-cascade at time scale $\sim \e^{-2}$, which is in real time, due to the much higher value of $\e$, comparable to or even faster than the time for a 3 wave resonant cluster.
 We illustrate this below, computing the characteristic time for both cascades and for various types of water waves.